Universal Japanese Motorcycle

+Subsequently, in the 1980s and 1990s, the Japanese manufacturers diversified their ranges, producing faired sportsbikes, race-replicas, dual-sport bikes and musclebikes.

 History

 A defining example of the type, the Honda CB750, was introduced in 1969 with an engine based on technology Honda had developed in Grand Prix racing.
 Compared to the British and American models that then dominated the market, it had better performance and reliability, was better equipped, and yet was much cheaper.
 It revolutionized the industry both in America and abroad, and sales in America immediately overtook those of big bikes from established brands like BSA and Triumph.